Wednesday, January 18, 2017

-On May 20, 2015, AAUW Greater Wayne Area branch awarded our annual scholarship to a student from Rutgers University.
-This scholarship is an important event in our calendar, and is made possible by the generous support of our members.
-Please see our Scholarship page to learn more about our scholarship winner.
+On May 18, 2016, AAUW Greater Wayne Area branch awarded scholarships to two women studying for undergraduate degrees.
+Aziza McGill-Ayinde attends William Paterson University, and Danielle Radiola attends Rutgers University.
+Our annual scholarship awards are an important event in our calendar, and are made possible by the generous support of our members.
+Please see our Scholarship page to learn more about our scholarship winners.

 AAUW Girls Hall of Fame Awards